wxmengmorgan/Morgan_Meng_Portfolio/README.md

 ## Projects

-Here are some of the projects I have worked on:

 ## Project 1: Predicting Job Market Trends Using LinkedIn Job Postings
 **Description:**
    Conducted market research using LinkedIn job postings dataset.
 Extracted insights into job requirements, skill trends, and visa considerations.